ee-minikube/hello/README.md

-# hello
-build &amp; deploy golang helloworld example on minikube
+# Build a simple hello world Golang WebServer in a docker Container &amp; Deploy Golang helloworld image  on Minikube

 Go: